-Mike rejoined the firm as a full partner in May, 2010.
+Mike is a Shareholder in the firm’s litigation section.
+Mike started his legal career with Barron & Redding three days after graduating from law school.
 Over the years, Mike has represented civil litigants in a wide variety of disputes, ranging from defective product claims to complex commercial litigation.
-He is also very active with the Florida Bar, having served as chair of the Bar’s Code and Rules of Evidence Committee in 2003-04, on the Bar’s Circuit Civil Rules Committee, and on the Florida Board of Bar Examiners.
+He is also very active with the Florida Bar, is currently serving on the Board of Governors, served as chair of the Bar’s Code and Rules of Evidence Committee in 2003-04, on the Bar’s Circuit Civil Rules Committee, and on the Florida Board of Bar Examiners.
 Mike was certified by the Florida Supreme Court as a Circuit Court Mediator in 2004 and as a Family Mediator in 2011.

-University of Southern California, AB, 1986.
+- University of Southern California, AB, 1986.

-Troy State University, M.S., 1993.
+- Troy State University, M.S., 1993.

-University of Georgia School of Law, JD, magna cum laude, 1997.
+- University of Georgia School of Law, JD, magna cum laude, 1997.

 - Editorial Board, Georgia Law Review